 Anything else will come off as vague, weak and possibly boring to your viewer.

-If reading written text will be a common occurrence in your video presentations, practice these sight reading techniques until they become natural for you.
+If reading written text is going to be a common occurrence in your video presentations, practice these techniques until they become natural for you.

 Continual Practice = Confidence.
 Once you have Confidence, your Self-confidence will Grow

 Practice reading aloud on a daily basis.
 Experiment with over-exaggerating the words.
 Experiment with your pitch, volume, and pace.

 Find a reading style that is lively and engaging without sounding contrived or “put on”.
 If you have a voice like a late night radio DJ that’s great, but if not, don’t try to pretend that you do.
 You don’t want to come across as being hammy and contrived.
 Nor do you want to have to keep putting your “fake voice” on wherever your viewers see or meet with you in the flesh.

 Use your own natural voice, but do your best through regular practice to make the best use of your vocal range and emotional tone.

 Let me know if you have a burning question or if you want to request a topic for me to cover?
 I’m always listening!

 If you need some extra care and guidance in this area – book me now let me help you troubleshoot your video creation or a production challenge.
 See below for details.